Time to Plan for the Next Leaders....

 In other words, educational programs give us a chance to showcase our professional organization and all of the benefits of membership.

 Just a few ideas about promoting membership:

-- Show-off the MY AADE NETWORK: if you have Wi-Fi and a computer or tablet is available, show-off the AADE website by navigating through all the on-line communities and resources.
-You will not want to forget to show potential members the list of free CE programs available on-line!
+- Show Off MY AADE NETWORK: If you have wifi and a computer or tablet is available, show off AADE's online community by navigating through all the forums and resources.
+You will not want to forget to show potential members the list of free CE programs available online!

-- Alternate payment method: If you cannot afford to pay the entire $165 all at once, a monthly installment plan ($13.75/month) is available.
-The amount can be automatically deducted from your personal credit or debit card account.
+- Alternate Payment Method: If you cannot afford to pay the entire $165 all at once, a monthly installment plan ($13.75/month) is available.
+The monthly amount can be automatically deducted from your personal credit or debit card account.

 As a very wise person once told me (not mentioning any names, Nadine Merker), “volunteer leaders are AADE’s best ambassadors to encourage non-members to join the organization. “ I couldn’t agree with her more.